keptn/keptn.github.io/content/docs/0.16.x/bridge/oauth/index.md

 ```

 ### jwks_uri endpoint
-It contains a set of JSON Web Keys that is used for validating the received id token.
+It contains a set of JSON Web Keys that are used for validating the received id token.

 ```
 GET http://identity-provider:8080/jwks_endpoint